In Brazil's Amazon a COVID-19 resurgence dashes herd immunity hopes

 “The government must take this seriously and speak the truth.
 If it says there is no problem, that encourages people to ignore our decrees,” the mayor told Reuters in an interview.

-Epidemiologist Dr. André Patricio Almeida, of the Adventist Hospital of Manaus, said cases are rising again mostly among younger, wealthier people who go to bars who show milder symptoms but often infect older relatives who need to be treated in hospital.
+Infectious disease specialist Dr. André Patricio Almeida, at Manaus’ Heitor Vieira Dourado Tropical Medicine Foundation, said cases are rising again mostly among younger, wealthier people who go to bars who show milder symptoms but often infect older relatives who need to be treated in hospital.

 Almeida said too little is known about COVID-19 and whether re-infection is possible to verify if herd immunity was reached in Manaus, but some short-lived immunity probably had been attained.